Kerry Collins: Tennessee Titans

 Collins returned as the team's starting quarterback for the beginning of the 2009 season.
 In week six, the Titans were defeated by the New England Patriots, 59–0.
 After that loss and an 0–6 record on the season, coach Jeff Fisher replaced Collins as starting quarterback with Vince Young, three days before the November 1, 2009, game against the Jacksonville Jaguars.
 Fisher stated that he was against this decision, saying that the problems with the team were unrelated to quarterback play, but he made the substitution after being urged by Titans owner Bud Adams to do so.
 The Titans won five straight games with Young as quarterback, and later finished the season 8–8.

 Collins officially announced his retirement from the NFL on July 7, 2011.

 Indianapolis Colts

 On August 24, 2011, Collins decided to forgo his retirement plans and agreed with the Indianapolis Colts on a contract deal.
-The contract was worth one-year and $4 million.
+The contract was a one-year deal for $4 million.
 Collins was signed as insurance for Peyton Manning, who was recovering from offseason neck surgery.
 The Colts named Collins the starter for week one, ending Manning's streak of 227 consecutive starts (208 regular season plus 19 playoff games) and making Collins the first quarterback other than Manning to start a regular-season game for the Colts since Jim Harbaugh in week 17 of the 1997 NFL season.
 On October 25, 2011, the Colts placed Collins on injured reserve due to a concussion, ending his season.

-On March 8, 2012, the Colts officially released Collins from their active roster.